All Episodes

 That's true.

-I think it's just as bad sometimes.
+I think you're just as bad sometimes.

 Yeah, no, I don't ever curse on the air.